Gear Ratio Changes & RPM Calculators

 Tire Diameter Calculator

-Tire specifications usually follow a three number format, such as 275/75R16, where 275 is the WIDTH of the tire tread in millimeters, 75 is the ASPECT (or percentage of tread width to yield the sidewall height), and 16 is the WHEEL diameter.
-Using the numbers in this example, you’ll get a tire height of 32.24″.
+Metric tire specifications follow a three number format, for example: 275/75R16.
+275 is the WIDTH of the tire tread in millimeters, 75 is the ASPECT (or percentage of tread width to yield the sidewall height), and 16 is the WHEEL diameter.
+Entering the numbers in this example in the Tire Diameter Calculator below, you’ll get a tire height of 32.24″.

 - 4 cylinder: 2200 – 3200